-• Once PART 2 is completed, the university supervisor/mentor will meet with the student either before or as part of the final evaluation conference.
+- With goals established in PART 2 of this assignment, the student will plan and teach a lesson, as coordinated with the host teacher.
+The lesson will be video recorded. - The student will complete and submit in Canvas the Video 3 Reflection Sheet, critiquing his/her performance.
+The student will submit the video link in the assignment folder in Canvas.
+Directions for downloading and uploading are in the assignment. - Once PART 3 is completed, the university supervisor/mentor will meet with the student either before or as part of the final evaluation conference.
 During this conference, the university supervisor/mentor will help the student reflect on his/her goals and performance in order to support improved future teaching effectiveness.